dannng/dannng.github.io/docs/tool_selection_factors.markdown

 ### Examples

-- Kryoflux software takes as input a floppy disk in a disk drive, that itself requires additional hardware to connect to your computer.
+- Kryoflux software takes as input a floppy disk in a disk drive that itself requires additional hardware to connect to your computer.

 - tapeimgr takes as input data tapes.